 An ounce of Krugerrand in poor condition will get you, at a minimum, the scrap value for gold (for further information, check out our scrap gold price per gram calculator).
 A lower domination in perfect condition could result in you getting much more.

 You should also know that while gold Krugerrand prices might fluctuate slightly, the popularity and demand of the Krugerrand Gold bullion coin only increases as the years go by.

 Before you even think about selling your Krugerrand coins, it’s important to do your research.
 A couple of simple tasks are essential for you to do before parting ways with your Krugerrand:

-If you’re planning to sell Krugerrand coins to Post My Gold, why not take a look through your drawers and see if you can find any old jewellery lying around?
+If you’re planning to sell Krugerrand coins to Post My Gold, why not take the opportunity to have a look through your drawers and see if you can find any old jewellery lying around?
 We often store our bits and pieces away, leaving them to be forgotten, and you could be sitting on a goldmine.
 With Post My Gold, you can send it all in one go and have your gold appraised by our experts.
-Not only do you get rid of all your old clutter, but you could make a hefty sum, too.
+Not only do you get rid of all your old clutter, but you could make a hefty sum of money, too.

 At Post My Gold, we make selling Krugerrand coins a hassle-free process.
 Some sellers have experienced a number of dealers stating that they will only buy back their own coins, making it problematic to find a seller and get a good deal.
 Other companies may also require you to pay for secure postage and insurance on your coins.

 But when you sell your Krugerrands with us, we’ll send you a fully insured, prepaid gold pack.
 Once we receive your gold, we’ll send you a quote within 24 hours.
 The entire process is quick, easy and entirely risk-free.
-We guarantee to offer you the most competitive price around, but should you choose not to accept our offer, no problem; we’ll return your gold to you straight away.
+We guarantee to offer you the most competitive price around, but if you choose not to accept our offer, no problem — we’ll return your gold to you straight away.
 Simple!